Who is this article for?

 The Code42 app's backup sets can back up to separate destinations or to a single destination.
 If you back up multiple sets to a single destination, your file exclusions and retention settings apply to all sets.
 This article provides examples illustrating how these settings are applied when multiple sets back up to a single destination.

-Code42 apps using multiple backup sets and either of the following:
+Code42 apps using multiple backup sets to the same destination and either of the following:

 - File exclusions specified for any backup set impact all sets backing up to the same destination.